Global Halloween Celebrations: From Día de Los Muertos to Romania’s St. Andrew’s Day

 Inscribed in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity, Día de los Muertos is celebrated yearly on October 31, November 1, and November 2 to coincide with the celebration the Allhallowtide: All Saints’ Eve, All Saints’ Day, and All Souls’ Day.

-The same as Halloween, Día de Muertos is a celebration of the afterlife.
+The same as Halloween, Día de Los Muertos is a celebration of the afterlife.
 Friends and family gather to remember and pray for their loved ones who have died.
 Mexicans view death as a natural part of the human cycle and praying for someone who has died as a way of helping them in their spiritual journey.
-So Día de Muertos is not a day of sadness, but one of celebration and color!
+So Día de los Muertos is not a day of sadness, but one of celebration and color!

 Colorful ofrendas and calaveras during Día de Muertos in Mexico